TAX ON AIRBNB INCOME NZ

 Sometimes, even if your annual revenue is under this figure, it is advantageous to GST-register.
 For example, you are buying a property which will be used for Airbnb or similar short-stay accommodation.
 You want to claim GST on the purchase of the property, and all of your related expenses running the property.
 This is a situation where GST registration can be advisable.

-There are some caveats though e.g. if the seller is GST registered, then you can’t claim the GST when you buy the property; GST would have to be paid when you eventually sell the property if you sell to a non-GST registered buyer.
+There are some caveats though.
+For example, if the seller is GST registered, then you can’t claim the GST when you buy the property.
+Note that GST would have to be paid when you eventually sell the property if you sell to a non-GST registered buyer.
 This would be the case even if the property is not caught by Brightline tax.
 Our point is, while there are benefits, this is one area where it is easy to come unstuck.
 Therefore, please talk to us first.

 GST APP PLATFORM TAX

 From 1 April 2024, platforms such as Airbnb and VRBO will deduct GST and pay it direct to IRD.
 If you are not GST-registered, you will receive less because some GST will be deducted.
 So you might want to review those nightly rates.
-If you are GST-registered, you need to inform the platform – tell them who owns it and your GST number – so that the platform does not deduct GST from payments made to you.
+If you are GST-registered, you need to inform the platform.
+This is so that they don’t deduct GST from payments made to you.
 For detailed info on the GST app platform tax, see this blog article

 INTEREST DEDUCTIBILITY LIMITATIONS